 By law, all invoices and related documents must be stored for a period of at least eight years, and in some situations they must be stored for ten years.
 They must also be stored in a manner that makes them easily accessible to relevant parties, including the tax authorities.

 In Bolivia, the standard rate of value-added tax (VAT) is 13%.
 VAT is applied to the likes of sales of goods, provision of services and imports of goods.
-Exports are exempt from VAT.
+Exports are generally exempt from VAT.

 An infogrpahic provisding a snapshot of the market in Bolivia, where you may want to understand invoicing requirements for a foreign company

-A snapshot of the market in Bolivia
+A snapshot of the market in Bolivia for invoicing requirements for a foreign company in Bolivia

 Invoicing requirements for a foreign company in Bolivia: electronic invoicing